 As the son of former Formula 1 driver, Eddie Cheever III did not have much doubt about choosing what will be his main occupation.
+He never reached heights as his father but he gained some success in different racing disciplines, including formulas, stock car racing and GT racing.
+Most recently, he was the Italian GT champion in 2016.

 Early career in karting and lower tiers of formula racing